nausicaa-rose/alma_enumerator/README.md

 key and the MMS ID of the title you wish to update.
 If you don't have an API key, you'll need to get one from the [Ex Libris Developer Network](https://developers.exlibrisgroup.com/).

+To use ae's graphical interface, run `ae_gui`.

-Alma Enumerator can be used on the command line.
+Alma Enumerator can also be used on the command line.
 To get enumeration and chronology data out of item description fields, run `ae_fetch` or `ae fetch`.
 To update items' enumeration and chronology fields, run `ae_update` or `ae update`.